-The most desirable and most expensive property in a given location. generally defined as the top 5% of each market by value.
-Prime markets often have a significant international bias in terms of buyer profile alistair.elliott@knightfrank.com
+The most desirable and most expensive property in a given location, generally defined as the top 5% of each market by value.
+Prime markets often have a significant international bias in terms of buyer profile which was published in 2017 and focused on Melbourne.
+This yea the second in the series looks at Dubai, providing a comprehensiv overview of economic, property market and lifestyle trends.